Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

-where $f_\theta$ defines the vector field governing the dynamics.
-Instead of discrete layers, the hidden state evolves continuously via an ODE solver, with gradients computed using the adjoint method~\cite{pontryagin2018mathematical}, enabling memory-efficient training.
+where $f_\theta$ parameterizes the continuous vector field.
+This formulation replaces discrete layers and solves the hidden state trajectory via an ODE, guaranteeing memory-efficient training through the adjoint method~\cite{pontryagin2018mathematical}.
 The continuous-time paradigm offers advantages such as constant memory cost regardless of model depth, suitability for irregularly sampled time series~\cite{chen2018neural,rubanova2019latent}, and adaptive computational depth.
 However, Neural ODEs come with drawbacks, including high computational cost during training and inference, as well as challenges with numerical instability and sensitivity to integration dynamics~\cite{kelly2020learning,chen2018neural,dupont2019augmented,norcliffe2021neural}.

-\textbf{Augmented Neural ODEs (ANODEs)} \cite{dupont2019augmented} overcome the expressivity constraints of standard Neural ODEs by modeling system dynamics in an extended state space.
-Rather than operating solely on the original state variable $x(t)$, ANODEs define the system over an extended state $a(t)=[x(t),z(t)]$, where $z(t)$ is an auxiliary variable.
-The dynamics are given by:

-which relaxes the topological constraints of the flow and allows the ODEs to learn more complex mappings while preserving uniqueness and continuous-time structure.